sony/nnabla/doc/python/tutorial/debugging.rst

 Value Tracer
 ------------

-We sometimes want to check if there exsits NaN/Inf.
+We sometimes want to check if there exists NaN/Inf.
 NanInfTracer is a convenient way to check if one of all layers in a graph has NaN/Inf value.

 .. code:: ipython3

     # Create graph again just in case
-    nn.clear_parameters()  # call this in case you want to run the following code agian
+    nn.clear_parameters()  # call this in case you want to run the following code again

     # Try to switch these two
     x = nn.Variable.from_numpy_array(np.random.randn(*[4, 3, 64, 64]))